-Ever wonder where Mancunians get their unique street style?
+Ever wonder where Mancuanians get their unique street style?
 The Northern Quarter is home to the best independent, vintage and boutique shops, as well as Afflecks Palace, with four floors of alternative fashion.
+If vintage style is your thing, read our blog on the best places to find vintage fashion in Manchester.
 You can find all your high street favourites in Manchester Arndale centre, and designer labels in the city centre.

 If you fancy getting out of the city, you can catch the bus to the Trafford Centre and spend the day shopping, bowling, watching a film, and of course, eating your lunch in the gloriously kitsch Titanic-themed food court.

 “Being a Geordie it’s tough to admit it, but the Etihad Stadium is not only spectacular to look at but you can feel the love and joy for sports and athletics from the moment you step into the grounds.
 I would recommend everyone takes the opportunity to visit the stadium whilst here.”
 Eddy Reay, BSc Exercise, Nutrition and Health

 It’s never just a game here – sport is in our blood.